 The DMHC is creating and developing its rate review program, but the premium rate review process is dependent on actuarial services.
 The development of the rate review program was delayed by budgetary issues, which impacted the DMHC's ability to contract with OWAC.
 The DMHC does not have any actuarial staff.
 Therefore, the contract with the actuarial consultants at OWAC was vital in order for the premium rate review to move forward.
 With the current OWAC contract in place, the DMHC's rate review program is being developed by OWAC.
 The DMHC was approved to hire two limited-term actuary staff in the next fiscal year (July 2011).
+Both positions were posted in June for recruitment.

 The DMHC has implemented the review program, which includes processes for staff to use in screening rate filings for additional actuarial review.
 OWAC is helping the DMHC to develop its rate review program to effectively review the data and documentation provided by the health plans' rate filings.
-On May 24-25, 2011, OWAC will be providing some on-site training to DMHC staff on rate review.
+On May 24-25, 2011, OWAC provided some on-site training to DMHC staff on rate review.